 Avoiding unnecessary grease seepage can be readily accomplished by scheduling regular grease pickups with a cooking oil collection company.
 Vacuum trucks are dispatched once a week or monthly (depending on the size of the restaurant) to collect the old grease from the receptacle.

-Restaurants can lose millions of dollars through grease thefts.
-According to the North American Renderers Association, $75 million worth of used cooking oil is stolen each year.
-Additional millions of dollars in damages are lost to locking grease dumpsters.
+Used cooking oil is a hot commodity that can net crooks several dollars per gallon.
+Restaurants can lose millions of dollars through grease thefts by letting it accumulate in dumpsters.
+These thefts are estimated to be responsible for the loss of up to $75 million worth of used cooking oil each year.
+Additional millions of dollars in damages are lost to locking grease dumpsters

 What are restaurants advised to do with grease?

-Used grease is valuable and can be turned into renewable diesel and sustainable aviation fuel.
+Used grease is valuable and can be turned into renewable fuels and animal feed.
 Restauranteurs must properly dispose of old cooking oil in order to benefit.
 Daily actions on the part of kitchen staff can keep grease out of the sewer and out of the hands of grease thieves.

 The most important part of correct grease disposal is to throw the liquid into grease collection bins—and not down the drain.
 Scrape scraps of greasy foods off plates before placing the dishes into the dishwasher.
 Only non-greasy foods may be safely thrown down the garbage disposal.